Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 - [ ] Missingness classifications in `pipeline_tre.yaml` are source-supported.
 - [ ] Formal disclosure-control process is understood and separate from Stage 10.

-Once these items are agreed, the code should be ingressed and executed stage-by-stage rather than relying on one opaque notebook run.
+Once these items are agreed, the code should be ingressed and executed stage-by-stage.